github/docs/content/copilot/configuring-github-copilot/configuring-network-settings-for-github-copilot.md

 ## Introduction

-By default, {% data variables.product.prodname_copilot %} connects to {% data variables.product.prodname_dotcom %}'s server directly from your environment, via a secure HTTPS connection.
+By default, {% data variables.product.prodname_copilot %} connects to {% data variables.product.prodname_dotcom %}'s server directly from your environment via a secure HTTPS connection.
 You don't necessarily need to configure any additional network settings to use {% data variables.product.prodname_copilot_short %}.

 Some networks use an HTTP proxy server to intercept Internet traffic before sending it to its intended location.
 Companies often use an HTTP proxy to detect suspicious traffic or restrict the content entering their networks.
 If you're working on a corporate network, you may need to configure {% data variables.product.prodname_copilot_short %} to connect via an HTTP proxy.

 If you have a license for {% data variables.product.prodname_copilot_business_short %}, {% data variables.product.prodname_copilot_short %} can read custom SSL certificates installed on a user's machine.
-This allows a proxy server to be identified as the intended recipient of {% data variables.product.prodname_copilot_short %}'s secure connection so network traffic can be inspected.
+This allows a proxy server to be identified as the intended recipient of {% data variables.product.prodname_copilot_short %}'s secure connection, so network traffic can be inspected.
 Without a custom certificate, a company can use an HTTP proxy to monitor, route, and terminate {% data variables.product.prodname_copilot_short %}'s connection, but cannot inspect the contents of the traffic.

 ## Configuring proxy settings for {% data variables.product.prodname_copilot %}